-The GCC in-vitro diagnostic devices market was worth US$ 969 Million in 2019.
+The GCC in-vitro diagnostic devices market reached a value of US$ 1,233 Million in 2020.
 In-vitro diagnostics (IVD) refer to the clinical tests conducted on different bodily samples, such as urine, tissue and blood, to detect diseases and infections.
 These tests are also employed to monitor the health conditions of patients undergoing different treatments and the effectiveness of therapeutic procedures.
 Various devices can be used individually or in combination with each other for in-vitro diagnosis, including specimen receptacles, calibrators, reagents and control materials.
 In the GCC countries, IVD devices have gained traction on account of the aging population, the expanding healthcare sector and the establishment of standalone centers, independent diagnostics chains and academic institutes.

 Breakup by End-user:

 At present, in-vitro diagnostic devices are majorly used in hospital-based centers.

 Region-wise, Saudi Arabia holds the leading position in the market.

 The competitive landscape of the market has been examined in the report with the detailed profiles of the key players operating in the industry.

 Drop us an email at